Aggregation Groupby#

 For every aggregation_request an aggregation_result will be returned.
 The aggregation_result holds the resulting column(s) for each requested aggregation on the requests values.
 The order of the columns in each result is the same order as was specified in the request.

-The returned table contains the group labels for each group, i.e., the unique rows from keys.
+The returned table contains the group labels for each group, i.e., the distinct rows from keys.
 Element i across all aggregation results belongs to the group at row i in the group labels table.

 The order of the rows in the group labels is arbitrary.
 Furthermore, successive groupby::aggregate calls may return results in different orders.